 - Ensure you keep the top leg back and in line with the body

 If you combine this exercise with the Clamshell exercise we talked about earlier in the month, you will be making your hips stronger and increasing your functional endurance during the day.

 We are here for your rehabilitation and health improvement.
 We believe that functionality starts with an active and proactive approach.

-If these exercises are not resolving your current symptoms, we would be happy to help you at either clinic location in Calgary.
+If these exercises are not resolving your current symptoms, we would be happy to help you at the Nose Creek Physiotherapy clinic location in Calgary NE.